Ehrhart quasi-polynomials of almost integral polytopes: Discussions and further problems

-In our main results Theorem \ref{charsym} and Theorem \ref{charzono}, we assumed that $P$ is an almost integral polytope.
-The authors do not know the assumptions are necessary or not.
-Thus we pose the following.
+In our main results, Theorem \ref{charsym} and \ref{charzono}, we assumed that $P$ is an almost integral polytope.
+The authors are uncertain whether these assumptions are necessary or not.
+Thus we pose the following question.